Winona State University: Athletics

 Winona State University competes in Division II NCAA athletics and its teams are called the Warriors.
 It is a member of the Northern Sun Intercollegiate Conference for most sports, except women's gymnastics (Wisconsin Intercollegiate Athletic Conference).

 The school's first national championship came in 1985 when the gymnastics team took the National Association of Intercollegiate Athletics (NAIA) title, claiming four individual champions and 11 All-American honors, along with National Coach and Gymnast of the Year.
 The same year, the Warrior gymnastics team competed in the NCAA Division II nationals in Springfield, Massachusetts, taking home the third-place trophy, the first Winona State team to compete in both affiliations at the national level.
 The Warriors claimed the NAIA national title again in 1987, this time paced by one individual champion and seven All-American honors.
-Two gymnasts were named Academic All-Americans for their outstanding academic achievements, and the National Coach of the Year award went to WSU's head coach.
+Two gymnasts were named Academic All-Americans for their outstanding academic achievements, and the National Coach of the Year award went to Winona State University's head coach.

-In the three following years, the gymnasts finished strong in the NCAA II regional competitions and sent individuals to the Division II nationals in 1986 (2) and 1987 (1).
-In 1989, the team represented the school at the Division II nationals in California after a record-breaking season.

-The WSU football team won the NSIC conference championship ten times in 15 years (1993–2007).
-The Warriors have also appeared in postseason playoffs five times.
-During the 1993 season they appeared in the NAIA I playoffs and they appeared in the NCAA II playoffs in 2001, 2003, 2004, 2006, and 2017.
-They also participated in the Mineral Water Bowl in 2000, 2002, and 2012.

-The men's basketball team won the 2006 NCAA Men's Division II Basketball Championship, the university's first NCAA title.
-On March 7, 2007, the men's basketball team won its 53rd consecutive regular or postseason victory, beating the Division II mark set by Langston University.
-The streak ended at 57 on March 24, 2007, with a 77-75 loss at the Division II Championship game to the Barton College Bulldogs on a last-second shot.
-On March 29, 2008, the men's basketball team defeated Augusta State University 87-76 to win its second NCAA Division II National Championship in three years.

-Winona State's softball team appeared in one Women's College World Series in 1974.

-Winona State's baseball team played for a national championship on June 4, 2011, facing West Florida in Cary, N.C., in the final of the NCAA Division II World Series, and finishing second.

-The women's 2012 cross-country team qualified for the NCAA DII National Cross-Country Championship, placing 9th overall.
-Two runners earned All-American status and set the new school record with a time of 21:11 in the 6K race.